jarthurgross/bloch_distribution/doc/installation.rst

 Once you have that installed you should be able to successfully run ``python setup.py install``, although I can't guarantee it.
-The code successfully builds on Travis-CI, and I only had to manually instruct it to install LAPACK, BLAS, and HDF5.
+The code successfully builds on Travis-CI, and I only had to manually instruct it to install LAPACK, BLAS, a Fortran compiler, and HDF5.

 Issues
 ------